Zeromix9/Server-Creation-Tool/README.md

 There are also guides avalible which will guide you, through the configuration of your server.

-You will be also get a notification, if an update is available.
+The tool will notify you when a new version is available.

 https://steamcommunity.com/groups/ServerTool